anoma/nspec/docs/node_architecture/engines/template_dynamics.juvix.md

 ## Guards

-??? note "Auxiliary Juvix code"
+??? quote "Auxiliary Juvix code"

     Type alias for the guard.